 Prior to registration Lasell College requires all full-time students to submit a health form which includes a physical examination within 12 months of matriculation, and a medical history form.
 The Commonwealth of Massachusetts requires that every full-time student provide proof of immunizations.
 These requirements include: three Hepatitis B, two MMR, two Varicella (chicken pox), one tetanus/pertussis (TDap), within the past five years, one Meningococcal with the past five years (or a signed Meningitis Waiver form).
 In addition, Lasell College requires completion of a Tuberculin Risk Questionnaire.
 If these documents are not completed within thirty (30) days of arrival to Lasell, a student will be prevented from registering for classes for the following semester.
 Any student considering an international study abroad program/international service learning experience is urged to get the immunizations appropriate to their travel/study experience.
 Students should not delay in getting the appropriate immunizations.
 It is suggested that Hepatitis A vaccines (two shot series) be initiated at least 6 months prior to international travel.

 The College's comprehensive fee entitles students to consultations with the professional medical staff during their scheduled hours.
-In addition to the treatment of illnesses and injuries, the staff members perform routine pelvic exams, various STD testing, blood pressure monitoring, pregnancy tests, urine and blood tests, referrals to specialists, and prescriptions for most commonly used medications including birth control methods.
-Health education and counseling are available on various subjects such as nutrition, alcohol education, sexuality, eating disorders, birth control, emotional problems and sexually transmitted diseases.
+In addition to the treatment of illnesses, injuries, and chronic conditions, the staff members perform routine pelvic exams, various STD testing, order lab work, draw blood, administer urine and blood tests, refer to specialists, and write prescriptions for most commonly used medications including birth control.
+Health education and counseling are available on various subjects such as nutrition, alcohol education, sexuality, eating disorders, birth control, emotional problems and sexually transmitted infections.
 If a student should become ill, hospitalization may become necessary.
 If a student contracts a contagious disease, the College reserves the right to require that student to return to their home within 24 hours of diagnosis.
-Health Services does not initiate or prescribe treatment for Attention Deficit Disorders.
+Health Services does not initiate or prescribe medications for Attention Deficit Disorders.

-Study Abroad Advising: Lasell currently offers over 75 study abroad programs in 35 countries.
+Study Abroad Advising: Lasell currently offers over 80 study abroad programs in more than 30 countries.
 Students who wish to study abroad during their time at Lasell can visit the office for information and guidance on study abroad opportunities, and the office holds several programs throughout each semester also designed to inform students about study abroad opportunities.
-These programs include: information sessions for first year students; tables at the annual Activities Fairs; fall and a spring study abroad fairs; classroom visits; site-specific information sessions; and pre-departure orientation sessions.
+These programs include: information sessions for first year students; tables at the annual Activities Fairs; fall and spring study abroad fairs; classroom visits; site-specific information sessions; and pre-departure orientation sessions.
 There is also a study abroad resource room attached to the office, where students can browse through study abroad catalogues and travel books.